danfuzz/samizdat/doc/library-guide/LangNode.md

 Makes an interpolation of the given expression node.
 The result is a `fetch` node that refers to the given `expr` as both the main `value` and as an `interpolate` binding, and which binds `lvalue` to a store conversion function.
-See `makeCallOrApply` for more details about `interpolate` bindings.
+See `makeFunCallOrApply` for more details about `interpolate` bindings.

 #### `makeLiteral(value) -> node`